-Compute Savings Plans (CSPs) were launched after reserved instances as a simpler way of saving money with less commitment management.
+Compute Savings Plans (CSPs) were launched after reserved instances as a simpler way of saving money with less commitment management and the ease of savings applied in any AWS region.
 With CSPs, all you need to do is commit to AWS with how much you're going to spend each hour.
-There is no need to worry about forecasting what instance types you’ll be using, or the region you’ll be using them in.
+There is no need to worry about forecasting what instance types you’ll be using, or the AWS region you’ll be using them in.

 However, you’ll be trading this flexibility for reduced savings compared to reserved instances.

 If you were to go with a one-year Compute Savings Plan, you’ll get a 27% discount.
 Similarly, if you can commit to a 3-year Compute Savings Plan, you’ll receive a discount of 49%.

 On the other hand, AWS also offers EC2 Instance Savings Plans.
 With these, you can reduce the cost of the same instance family within a region by up to 72%.

 Other popular cost-saving strategies

 There are other popular cost-saving strategies, including Spot instances.

 If potential downtime and task interruptions are acceptable for some or all of your workloads, Spot instances can help you reduce costs by as much as 90%!
 With Spot instances, for workloads that can be interrupted, this can sometimes save you more than RI's.
 (57% vs up to 90%).
 However, on top of the strong possibility of downtime, spot prices aren’t fixed as they are with RI's.

 So, the price can increase or decrease in real-time, which can sometimes become even more expensive than on-demand.
 That's an important consideration.
 You can somewhat get around this issue by choosing good fallback instances that can still run your workloads at a lower cost, but that’s a significant time investment you should take into consideration when looking at your cost reduction strategy.